 About Me

 I am a postdoctoral fellow at the Simons Center for Computational Physical Chemistry at NYU.
+In my spare time, I am a scientific consultant, active in the area of machine learning, electrochemical engineering, and computational chemistry; visit Consulting Services for more details.

 I completed my Ph.D. at the Department of Chemical & Biomolecular Engineering @ UC - Berkeley working with Prof. Kranthi Mandadapu.
 I attended Penn State for undergraduate studies and performed research under Prof. Ramakrishnan Rajagopalan (focusing on electrochemical capacitors) and Prof. Michael T. Lanagan (focusing on composite solid electrolytes).